carlosbc24/MD4DSP-m2python/README.md

 ```

 - **`functions/`**: contains the main functions of the project.
+The functions are divided into two files: `contract_invariants.py` and `contract_pre_post.py`.
+The first file contains the functions of the invariants, and the second file contains the functions of the contracts.

 - **`helpers/`**: contains auxiliary functions that are used in the main functions.
+The file `auxiliar.py` contains the auxiliary functions, `enumerations.py` contains the enumerations used in the project, and `logger.py` contains the functions to log the results of the tests.

 - **`test/`**: contains the tests to make exhaustive evaluations of the functions.

-- **`test_datasets/`**: contains the datasets used in the tests.
-We have decided to upload it to the repository to facilitate the execution of the tests, using the same version that the developers used to execute the tests.
+The tests are divided into two directories: `contract_pre_post` and `invariants`.
+The first directory contains the tests of the contracts, and the second directory contains the tests of the invariants.
+Each package contains simple tests and tests with the Spotify dataset.

 - **`requirements.txt`**: file that contains the libraries needed to run the project.